atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 3. Use the API specification to configure the trigger

-1. Hover over the ?No trigger?, a context pop-up will appear showing ?+ Add trigger?.
+1. Hover over the 'No trigger', a context pop-up will appear showing '+ Add trigger'.
 Click to add a trigger to the Flogo Application

 ![](/images/7S0_Image_17.png)

-2. From the Triggers bar, locate the ?Receive HTTP Message?
-Trigger and drag it over to the Triggers section.
+2. From the Triggers bar, locate the 'Receive HTTP Message' Trigger and drag it over to the Triggers section.

 ![](/images/orX_Image_18.gif)